-I was working as a photographer in Russia when my brother asked me to photograph his wedding in California.
-I used my documentary approach to capture the drama that unfolded on that day and realized what a rich subject weddings are for my style of photography.
+When my brother asked me to photograph his wedding in California, I used my documentary approach to capture the drama that unfolded on that day and realized what a rich subject weddings are for my style of photography.

 Instead of following a shot list, I looked to capture moments that were part of their unique story.
 Within a month, people who had seen these non-traditional pictures started asking me to photograph their wedding.